 “We have rotavirus vaccines that work—they reduce hospitalizations—but we are still not getting them to the most vulnerable populations or countries with the highest rotavirus mortality,” said Duncan Steele, PhD, a ROTA Council member from the Bill and Melinda Gates Foundation who helped build a diarrhea surveillance network across Africa.

 “We need to have adequate supply, which means generating demand for manufacturers,” said Steele.
 At present, there are only two global manufactures of rotavirus vaccine.
 A potential benefit of more competitors in the field is lower costs—a necessary change if more middle-income nations are to adopt the vaccine in their immunization programs, Steele and others repeated.

 Fortunately, as others at the event shared, three vaccines are licensed locally—Rotavin in Vietnam, Lanzhou’s product in China, and Bharat Biotech’s ROTAVAC in India.
-ROTAVAC is being rolled out in four states and could be, as soon as next spring, made available through WHO pre-qualification to children around the world.
+ROTAVAC is being rolled out in four states and now has received WHO pre-qualification and will be made available to children around the world.
 Many other vaccines are in various stages of development, especially in Asia.

 High impact vaccines even with lower efficacy

 Gagandeep Kang, MBBS, MD, PhD, who established an internationally recognized rotavirus surveillance network in India, said that we need better vaccines to improve effectiveness for children, no matter where they live.

 She said that oral vaccines don’t completely deliver on their promise in developing countries.
 Factors like the child’s microbiome, genetics, nutrition, or maternal antibodies from breastfeeding may affect how the vaccine performs, leading to lower efficacy.